Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Discussion

 \section{Discussion}

+Motivated by two examples we encountered in practice, we reviewed existing literature on the statistical inference of the Thurstone family models for ranking data, which include the celebrated Thurstone-Mosteller-Daniels model, the Plackett-Luce model, and their various extensions for handling more complex structures and situations, such as when some covariates for the ranked entities are observed and/or when the ranking lists may be composed of heterogeneous groups (or equivalently, the rankers may be clustered into different opinion subgroups).

-We described three model-based Bayesian rank aggregation methods (BARC, BARCW, BARCM) for combining different ranking lists when some covariates for the entities in consideration are also observed.
-With the help of covariates, these methods can accommodate various types of input ranking lists, including highly incomplete ones.
-Under the assumption of homogeneous ranking opinion, BARCW learns the qualities of rankers from data, and over-weighs high quality ones in rank aggregation.
-BARCM, on the other hand, studies the possibility of having heterogeneous opinion groups among rankers under the same framework.
-All three methods generate uncertainty measures for the aggregated ranks.
-Our simulation studies and real-data applications validate the importance of covariate information and our estimation of rankers' qualities and their heterogeneous opinions.
+In addition, we described three novel model-based Bayesian rank analysis methods (BARC, BARCW, BARCM), which are based on the TMD modeling framework, unified and extended existing models and methods, and proposed efficient MCMC algorithms for their needed computations.
+With the help of covariates, our new methods can accommodate various types of input ranking lists, including highly incomplete ones.
+Under the assumption of homogeneous ranking opinion, BARCW learns the qualities of rankers from data, and over-weights high-quality ones in rank aggregation.
+BARCM, on the other hand, investigates the possibility of having heterogeneous opinion groups among the rankers.
+All three methods evaluate the roles of covariates and generate aggregated ranking lists with uncertainty measures.
+Our simulation studies and real-data applications validate the importance of covariate information and the estimation of rankers' qualities as well as their heterogeneous opinions.